 No system of therapy is complete on its own, according to human givens.
 Principles of cognitive behavioral therapy (CBT) might work well for one person but may do little to help another person address challenges.
 Thus, human givens therapists blend several methods to create an individualized approach for each person they treat.

-In addition to utilizing their understanding of innate human needs, practitioners also integrate techniques from interpersonal therapy, solution-focused brief therapy, CBT, reflective listening, motivational interviewing, behavioral therapy, and hypnotherapy.
+In addition to utilizing their understanding of innate human needs, practitioners also draw techniques from interpersonal therapy, solution-focused brief therapy, CBT, reflective listening, motivational interviewing, behavioral therapy, and hypnotherapy where appropriate.

 Therapists begin by identifying any neglected needs of a person seeking treatment.
 They then collaborate with the individual to get those needs met.
 For example, a person in therapy might, with the help of the therapist, determine a pattern of substance abuse is the product of social isolation, ineffective stress management, or financial distress.
 The therapist’s goal, then, is to explore each of these issues with proactive strategies that address the thoughts and behaviors that might have a negative impact.
 Human givens therapists blend several methods to create an individualized approach for each person they treat.